nicolasgarnier/common-oauth2-conf/README.md

  - `endpoints.json`: List of APIs endpoints that you can access for each given scopes.
  - `README.md`: Human readable information about the OAuth 2.0 Provider and some of its specificities.
 For instance you may describe custom flows here.

-The specification of the information provided for each OAuth 2.0 providers is not set in stone and reasonable efforts will be made to accomodate unforseen requirements and specificities of OAuth implementations as long as they can be generilized and especially if they can be applied to the whole corpus.
+The specification of the information provided for each OAuth 2.0 providers is not set in stone and reasonable efforts will be made to accomodate unforseen requirements and specificities of OAuth implementations as long as they can be generalized and especially if they can be applied to the whole corpus.

 Below is a descritpion of the format of each of the files listed above: